 FACTS AND TIPS ABOUT THE PLACE

-- Best Time: The months of April-June & September-October.
-Avoid Triund trek in the rainy season (July-September) and winter season (Nov- Feb).
+- Best Time: The months of April-June & September-October and avoid Triund trek in the rainy season (July-September).

 - Walk carefully: Don’t walk on the outer steps of the trek and carry walking sticks for better stability on rough terrain.